phluid61/internet-drafts/file-uri-scheme/draft.md

 * `file:/c/path/to/file`
 * `file:c|/path/to/file`
 * `file:c/path/to/file`
    Representations of a local file in a DOS- or Windows-based environment, using alternative representations of drive letters.
    These are supported for compatibility with historical implementationsm, but deprecated by this specification.

 Non-local files:

 * `file://smb.example.com/path/to/file`
    The ideal representation of a non-local file, with an explicit authority.

 * `file:////smb.example.com/path/to/file`
    The "traditional" representation of a non-local file, with an empty authority and a complete (transformed) UNC path.
 This encoding is commonly implemented, but the ideal representation above is preferred by this specification.

 * `file://///smb.example.com/path/to/file`
-   As above, with an extra slash between the empty authority and the transformed UNC path, conformant with the definition from {{RFC1738}}.
+   As above, with an extra slash between the empty authority and the transformed UNC path, conformant with the definition from
+   {{RFC1738}}.
 This representation is deprecated by this specification.
    It is notably used by the Firefox web browser.

 Dubious encodings:

 * `file://c:/path/to/file`
 * `file://c|/path/to/file`
 * `file://c/path/to/file`
    A dubious encoding that includes a Windows drive letter as the authority component.
 This encoding exists in some extant implementations, and is supported by the grammar for historical reasons.

 It also intentionally excludes URIs of the form:

 * `file://auth.example.com//smb.example.com/path/to/file`
    An encoding that includes both a non-local authority, and a UNC file path, implying that the UNC path may only be accessed from `auth.example.com`.
 This encoding has been theorised, but has never seen wide implementation.

 # Methods on file URIs

 In the strictest terms, the only operations that can be performed on a file URI are translating it to and from a file path; subsequent methods are performed on the resulting file path, and depend entirely on the file system's APIs.

 For example, consider the POSIX `open()`, `read()`, and `close()` methods ({{POSIX}}) for reading a file's contents into memory.

 The local file system API can only be used if the file URI has a blank (or absent) authority and the path, when transformed to the local system's conventions, is not a UNC path.
-Note that this is different from the definition in {{RFC1738}} -- previously an authority containing the text "localhost" was used to refer to the local file system, but
+Note that this differs from the definition in {{RFC1738}} in that previously an authority containing the text "localhost" was used to refer to the local file system, but in this specification it translates to a UNC path referring to the host "localhost".

-(Different from RFC1738 - "localhost" used to mean "", now means a service on loopback)

 ## Translating File Path to file URI

+Below is an algorithmic description of the process used to convert a file path to a file URI:

-1. Resolve to fully qualified/absolute path
+1. Resolve the file path to its fully qualified absolute form.

+2. Initialise the URI with the "file:" scheme identifier.

+3. If including an empty authority component, append the "//" sigil to the URI.

-2. On DOS/Windows, put the drive letter + ":" in first segment,
+4. On a DOS- or Windows-based system, assign the drive letter (e.g. "c:") as the first path segment.

-   on UNIX the absolute path starts with "/"
-    1. note: to distinguish authority even when blank.
-So on a DOS- or Windows-based system the
-       "file://authority/c:/.." or "file:///c:/..."
+    *   If an empty authority was included at step 3, a slash "/" is prepended to the drive letter (e.g. "/c:") to distinguish it from the authority.

+5. For each directory in the path, starting at the root:

-3. convert each directory in the path to path segments, e.g. percent encoding reserved characters, as per {{RFC3986}}, Section 2.
+    1. Transform the directory name to a path segment (e.g. by percent encoding reserved characters, etc.) as per {{RFC3986}}, Section 2.

+    2.

 4. concatenate segments with appropriate "file:" and slashes

 ... gives an IRI in file system's encoding, which can be translated to